ccverak/carloscastellanos.dev/content/posts/2016-12-15-continuous-devlivery-and-why-it-matters.md

 [Build once, deploy everywhere](https://blog.openshift.com/build-once-deploy-anywhere/): One of the fundamental principles of Continuous Delivery is Build Binaries Only Once.
 Subsequent deployments, testing and releases should never attempt to build the binary artifacts again, instead reusing the already built binary.
 Worth to say that, in many cases, the binary is built at each stage using the same source code, and is considered to be “the same”, but it is not necessarily the same because of different environmental configuration or other factors.
 More on this later.

-[Inmutable Infraestructure](http://martinfowler.com/bliki/ImmutableServer.html): Immutable infrastructure is an approach to managing services and software deployments on IT resources wherein components are replaced rather than changed.
+[Immutable Infrastructure](http://martinfowler.com/bliki/ImmutableServer.html): Immutable infrastructure is an approach to managing services and software deployments on IT resources wherein components are replaced rather than changed.
 An application or services is effectively redeployed each time any change occurs.
 This is a game changer.
 Forget about the possibility of entering to your server to modify stuff, forget there is something called SSH, seriously.

 Measure everything: Having business, system, process and application metrics lets you know how your decisions and solutions impact on results, how your systems are behaving.
 Try to measure and collect as much information as you can so you can, learn from it, make it visible, set KPIs, alarms, make it actionable.

 [Infrastructure as code](http://infrastructure-as-code.com/): Or programmable infrastructure, means writing code (which can be done using a high level language or any descriptive language) to manage configurations and automate provisioning of infrastructure in addition to deployments.
 This is not simply writing scripts but involves using tested and proven software development practices that are already being used in application development.
 This is the heart of automation and reproducible environments.

-Do [Devops](https://devops.com/): DevOps is a term that emerged from the collision of two major related trends.
+[Devops](https://devops.com/): DevOps is a term that emerged from the collision of two major related trends.
 The first was also called “agile system administration” or “agile operations”; it sprang from applying newer Agile and Lean approaches to operations work.
 The second is a much expanded understanding of the value of collaboration between development and operations staff throughout all stages of the development life cycle when creating and operating a service, and how important operations has become in our increasingly service-oriented world.
 Believe it, it works and plays really well with the rest of the patterns.

 ## Some tools to get the job done easier